 Migrate Microsoft SQL Server Express Databases to Enterprise

 Microsoft SQL Server Express is intended only for proof-of-concept and testing environments.
 It is not supported for production environments.
-(Scalability problems and performance restrictions in general can occur on Express / embedded and databases that are co-located on the same server as the Deep Security Manager application.)
+(Scalability problems and performance restrictions in general can occur on Express or embedded and databases that are co-located on the same server as the Deep Security Manager application.)

 So if you have finished testing, and want to keep your database to re-use it in your production environment, you must migrate it to a supported database.